gamerdonkey/Masto2Bsky/README.md

 The reposter can be run once credentials are stored:

 ```
-python masto2bsky.py
+python main.py
 ```

-The first run will not repost any toots and instead only stores the latest ID.
-This is then used to capture newer toots on subsequent runs of the reposter.
+Once started, Masto2Bsky will watch for new Mastodon toots and send them to the Bluesky account.